 The Global Impacts of E-waste Exposure and E-waste Recycling Policy on Maternal and Fetal Health (2019-2020)

-This Bass Connections project will research the global health effects of e-waste recycling on the Taizhou community through lab-based and community-based science.
+This Bass Connections project team researched the global health effects of e-waste recycling in Taizhou, China, through lab-based and community-based science.
+Team members worked in small groups to research and report their findings:

 Fall 2019 – Spring 2020